VyasRSrinivasan/stock-market-prediction/README.md

 - Nothing in this repository constitutes financial, investment, or trading advice.
 - Simulated price paths are generated from a simplified statistical model and do not represent predictions of actual future prices.
+- AI-generated analysis is produced by a language model and may contain errors or omissions.
 - Past market behavior does NOT guarantee future results.
 - The authors are NOT responsible for any financial decisions made based on this tool or its output.